AravindGit-1/WebAutomationUsingSelenum/README.md

-This project shows the best practices we use for automating websites as per qa standards.
+This project shows the best practices we use for automating websites as per QA standards.